MetadataDeluxe/VRA-Core-Essentials-ExifTool-config/README.md

 [VRA Core schema](http://www.loc.gov/standards/vracore/) is a data standard for the description of works of visual culture as well as the images that document them.

-VRA Essential is made up select VRA Core properties adapted to the Adobe XMP embedded metadata specification.
+VRA Essentials is made up select VRA Core properties adapted to the Adobe XMP embedded metadata specification.

 The prefered XMP prefix is "vrae" and the namespace is http://www.vraweb.org/vracore/4.0/essential/